Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Introduction

-\begin{enumerate}[label=(\roman*),itemsep=2pt,topsep=2pt] \item \textbf{Uniformly bounded FAB regions.} For normal likelihoods we show that heavy-tailed priors guarantee uniformly bounded FAB-CR volume; polynomial tails further make the regions revert to classical \(z\)-intervals for extreme observations. \item \textbf{Focal points and shrinkage estimators.} We formalize the \emph{focal point} of nested FAB-CRs and prove it equals the posterior mean under \(\pi\) for Gaussian likelihoods; a closed-form extension covers the entire natural exponential family. \item \textbf{Shrinkage-prior blueprint.} A scale-mixture class of priors that yields FAB regions which (a) promote sparsity, (b) are uniformly bounded, and (c) revert to classical intervals when prior-data conflict occurs. \end{enumerate}
+Existing FAB constructions (see \cref{sec:fabbackground}) still leave two important issues open.
+First, the literature does not provide a canonical estimator to report alongside a FAB confidence region; we call this estimator the \textit{focal point}.
+Second, while FAB-CRs always satisfy the coverage requirement, their volume may be arbitrarily large in the presence of disagreement between the prior $\pi$ and the data.
+For instance, this is the case for the FAB-CR under a Gaussian prior applied to a Gaussian likelihood with known variance, as shown in \cref{fig:fab_gaussian_gaussian} (right).
+Although fixes have been proposed in the literature \citep[e.g.,][]{Farchione2008,Hoff2019}, they either rely on employing specific improper priors or use ad hoc modifications of the standard FAB-CR procedure, and a general framework for obtaining uniformly bounded confidence regions is currently missing.
+We provide a unified treatment that addresses these shortcomings. \begin{enumerate}[label=(\roman*),itemsep=2pt,topsep=2pt] \item \textbf{Uniformly bounded FAB regions.} For Gaussian likelihoods, we show that priors with tails heavier than Gaussian guarantee uniformly bounded FAB-CR volume; polynomial tails further make the regions revert to classical $z$-intervals for extreme observations. \item \textbf{Focal points and shrinkage estimators.} We formalize the \emph{focal point} of nested FAB-CRs and prove it equals the posterior mean under $\pi$ for Gaussian likelihoods; a closed-form extension covers the entire natural exponential family. \item \textbf{Shrinkage-prior blueprint.} We provide a scale-mixture class of priors that yields FAB regions which (a) promote sparsity, (b) are uniformly bounded, and (c) revert to classical intervals when prior--data conflict occurs. \end{enumerate}

-Our approach builds on the existing rich literature on Bayesian robustness~\citep{DeFinetti1961,Lindley1968,Strawderman1971,Berger1980,Ohagan1981,Park2008,Caron2008,Carvalho2010,Griffin2010,Griffin2011,Armagan2011,Polson2012,OHagan2012}, and in particular the work of \citet{Dawid1973,Pericchi1992} and \citet{Pericchi1995} on priors with bounded or vanishing influence.
+Our approach builds on the existing rich literature on Bayesian robustness \citep{DeFinetti1961,Lindley1968,Strawderman1971,Berger1980,Ohagan1981,Park2008,Caron2008,Carvalho2010,Griffin2010,Griffin2011,Armagan2011,Polson2012,OHagan2012}, and in particular the work of \citet{Dawid1973,Pericchi1992} and \citet{Pericchi1995} on priors with bounded or vanishing influence.